Prince Michael of Kent: Sport

-Prince Michael was a part of the Royal Military Academy Sandhurst rowing crew that won the Maiden Fours at Bedford in 1961.
-Prince Michael competed for Great Britain in the 1971 FIBT World Bobsleigh Championships but crashed and failed to finish the event.
+Michael was a part of the Royal Military Academy Sandhurst rowing crew that won the Maiden Fours at Bedford in 1961.
+He competed for Great Britain in the 1971 FIBT World Bobsleigh Championships but crashed and failed to finish the event.
 He was official non-travelling reserve for the 1972 Winter Olympics.
 He took part in the 1970 London to Mexico World Cup Rally in an Austin Maxi, but he and his crew failed to finish the event.